 Project Title: “Implementing Predictive Modeling to Increase Advance Care Planning Completion in Outpatient IM Resident Clinics”

-Mentor Team: Ajay Dharod, MD (Informatics), Dr. Nancy Denizard-Thompson, MD (Internal Medicine), Richa Bundy, MPH (Biostatistician), Adam Moses, MHA (Informatics)
+Mentor Team: Ajay Dharod, MD (Informatics), Deepak Palakshappa, MD (Internal Medicine), Richa Bundy, MPH (Biostatistician), Adam Moses, MHA (Informatics)

 Project Title: "Addressing Coverage Gaps in Uninsured and Underinsured Outpatient Department Clinic Patients through expanding ACA Awareness"